oDCM - Web Data for Dummies (Tutorial)

 • BeautifulSoup: structures HTML data so we can query it

-• selenium + chromedriver: simulates a browser (chrome), can scroll, click, view the site, but can also be headless; also structures HTML so we can query it
+• later: selenium + chromedriver: simulates a browser (chrome), can scroll, click, view the site, but can also be headless; also structures HTML so we can query it

 • json: structure and query JSON data